S2-group/rosbag-extractor/README.md

 # Automatic Extraction of Time-windowed ROS Computation Graphs from ROS Bag Files

-This repository contains the replication package and dataset of the paper submitted to RobotSoftwareArchitecture@ICRA 2023.
+This repository contains the replication package and dataset of our poster presented at the  Robot Software Architecture workshop ([RSA 2023](https://roboticsa.github.io/RoboticSA2023/)) co-located with the International Conference on Robotics and Automation [ICRA 2023](https://www.icra2023.org).

+A two-pager about this project is available on Arxiv [here](https://arxiv.org/abs/2305.16405)

 This study has been designed, developed, and reported by the following investigators: